-Our long-term equity incentive plan components are:
+The annual term equity incentive plan components are:

-Performance-Based RSUs:
+TSR-Linked Performance-Based Restricted Stock Unit Awards:

-- Vest over a three-year period based on our TSR over the award cycle, as compared to our peers. - Awards settled in stock, with cash dividends on RSUs being paid only upon RSUs that ultimately vest upon the achievement of performance goals. - Granted only to the NEOs and senior executives.
+- Vest over a three-year period based on our TSR over the award cycle, as compared to our peers. - Awards settled in stock, with cash dividends on RSUs being paid only upon RSUs that ultimately vest upon the achievement of performance goals. - · Granted only to the NEOs and senior executives.

-Time-Based RSUs:
+Time-Based Restricted Stock Unit Awards: